midonet/midonet/docs/midolman-flow-invalidation.md

 ##### Materialized ports
 React to the changes in the MAC learning table

-    1) A new association {port, mac} is learnt -> invalidate all flows tagged (bridgeId, MAC)
+    1) A new association {port, mac, vlan id} is learnt -> invalidate all flows tagged (bridgeId, MAC, VLAN ID)

-    2) A MAC entry expires -> invalidate all the flows tagged (bridgeId, oldport, MAC)
+    2) A MAC entry expires -> invalidate all the flows tagged (bridgeId, oldport, MAC, VLAN ID)

-    3) A MAC moves from port1 to port2 -> invalidate all the flows tagged (bridgeId, port1, MAC)
+    3) A MAC moves from port1 to port2 -> invalidate all the flows tagged (bridgeId, port1, MAC, VLAN ID)

 ##### Logical ports
-Added -> invalidate all ARP requests for the port's MAC
+Added -> Invalidate all ARP requests for the port's MAC.
-         invalidate all flooded flows to the port's MAC, tagged (bridge ID, MAC) Removed -> remove all the flows tagged (bridge ID, port ID).
-Where port ID is ID of bridge's logical port
+         Invalidate all flooded flows to the port's MAC, tagged (bridge ID, MAC, VLAN ID)
+Removed -> Remove all the flows tagged (bridge ID, port ID).
+Where port ID is
+           ID of bridge's logical port

 Tagging in Bridge.